Fundacion-AZTI/shinyFLBEIA/README.md

 An URL link should be provided by the MSE developers to the interested audience in order to access the Shiny App with loaded MSE results.

-For R users, the Shiny App can also be run locally in two recommended ways presented below.
+For R users, the Shiny App can also be run locally in two recommended ways presented below and tested using R 4.6.0.

 ### 1. Using Github